pvall/jekyll-theme-kagami/example/_posts/joke.md

 published: true
 ---

-Song: Joke by Chastity Belt
+song: Joke :: Chastity Belt

 title of this shit: dope

 Legal weed, what a fucking trip.